ChanChiChoi/awesome-automl/README.md

 - [Featuretools](https://www.featuretools.com/): a good library for automatically engineering features from relational and transactional data
 - [auto-sklearn](http://automl.github.io/auto-sklearn/stable/): it's really a drop-in replacement for scikit-learn estimators.
 - [MLBox](http://mlbox.readthedocs.io/en/latest/): is another AutoML library and it supports distributed data processing, cleaning, formatting, and state-of-the-art algorithms such as LightGBM and XGBoost.
 It also supports model stacking, which allows you to combine an information ensemble of models to generate a new model aiming to have better performance than the individual models.
+- 【python】[Xcessive](https://github.com/reiinakano/xcessiv): A web-based application for quick, scalable, and automated hyperparameter tuning and stacked ensembling in Python
+- 【python】[TPOT](https://github.com/rhiever/tpot): is using genetic programming to find the best performing ML pipelines, and it is built on top of scikit-learn
 - 【python】[Advisor](https://github.com/tobegit3hub/advisor)
 - 【java】[Auto-WEKA](https://github.com/automl/autoweka)
 - 【python】[Hyperopt](https://github.com/hyperopt/hyperopt)